miracle2k/webassets/docs/generic/index.rst

 output urls.

 Next, you need to define your assets, in the form of so called *bundles*, and register them with the environment.
-The easist way to do it is directly in code:
+The easiest way to do it is directly in code:

 .. code-block:: python